DMS*: Minimizing Makespan for Multi-Agent Combinatorial Path Finding: Method

 \subsection{\abbrDMS Algorithm}

-To initialize (Lines~\ref{dms:alg:dms:lineInitBegin}-\ref{dms:alg:dms:lineInitEnd}), \abbrDMS begins by creating an initial label $l_o$ and invokes the procedure \procName{SolveMHPP} (as aforementioned) to compute $\gamma(l_o),\vec{h}(l_o),\phi_{\gamma(l_o)}$ for $l_o$.
-For each label $l$, \abbrDMS uses two $f$-values: $f_{temp}(l)$ and $f_{max}(l)$.
-Here, $f_{temp}(l)$ is a fast-to-compute yet roughly estimated cost-to-go, which does not require computing any joint sequence from $l$ to the goals.
-In contrast, $f_{max}(l)$ is an estimated cost-to-go based on a joint sequence, which is computationally more expensive to obtain than $f_{temp}(l)$.
-Similarly to \abbrAstar~\cite{astar}, let OPEN denote a priority queue that stores labels $l$ and prioritizes them based on their $f$-values from the minimum to the maximum.
-In Alg.~\ref{dms:alg:dms}, we point out which $f$-value (either $f_{temp}$ or $f_{max}$) is used when a label is added to OPEN.
-Finally, $l_o$ is added to $\FrontierSet(v_o)$ since $l_o$ is non-dominated by any other labels at $v_o$, and $l_o$ is added to OPEN for future search.\footnote{The notion of frontier set in this paper differs from the ones in~\cite{}.
-In~\cite{}, $\FrontierSet(v)$ contains only expanded labels, which resembles the closed set in conventional \abbrAstar, while in this paper, $\FrontierSet(v) v\in \mathcal{V^W}$ includes both the labels that are expanded (closed labels) and labels that are generated and not yet expanded (open labels).}
+To initialize (Lines~\ref{dms:alg:dms:lineInitBegin}-\ref{dms:alg:dms:lineInitEnd}), \abbrDMS creates an initial label $l_o$ and calls \procName{SolveMHPP} to compute $\gamma(l_o),\vec{h}(l_o),\phi_{\gamma(l_o)}$ for $l_o$.
+For each label $l$, \abbrDMS uses two $f$-values: $f_{temp}(l)$ and $f_{max}(l)$, where $f_{temp}(l)$ is a fast-to-compute yet roughly estimated cost-to-go, which does not require computing any joint sequence from $l$ to the goals; and $f_{max}(l)$ is an estimated cost-to-go based on a joint sequence, which is computationally more expensive to obtain than $f_{temp}(l)$. {\blue Similarly to \abbrAstar~\cite{astar}, let OPEN denote a priority queue storing labels and prioritizing labels based on their $f$-values from the minimum to the maximum.} In Alg.~\ref{dms:alg:dms}, we point out which $f$-value (either $f_{temp}$ or $f_{max}$) is used when a label is added to OPEN.
+Finally, $l_o$ is added to $\FrontierSet(v_o)$ since $l_o$ is non-dominated by any other labels at $v_o$, and $l_o$ is added to OPEN for future search.